 These days I think that a lot of us feel pressured to celebrate every holiday BIGGER and BETTER.
 And while I love a good party, expectations and pressure are a sure-fire way to ruin a good time.
-With that in mind I’ve collected six easy ways to enjoy the holiday that don’t involve a lot of prep or special components.
+With that in mind I’ve collected five easy ways to enjoy the holiday that don’t involve a lot of prep or special components.
 Almost all of these activities can be done with items in your home or with a quick trip to the local grocery.
 All are fun and get the kids involved in this special holiday all about our nation’s birthday.

 Ice Cream Sandwiches with Sprinkles